We ask you, humbly, to help us.

 - The perseverance of homosexuality in spite of evolutionary forces which might normally have been expected to have either eradicated it over time, or have increased its prevalence significantly,

-- The inability of researchers to definitively find a gay gene or group of genes that cause a person to have a homosexual orientation, in spite of massive efforts by multiple research groups spread over decades.
+The inability of other researchers to definitively find a gay gene or group of genes that cause a person to have a homosexual orientation, in spite of massive efforts by multiple research groups spread over decades.
+The largest study examined 409 pairs of gay brothers.
+It found that gay males shared similarities in their X chromosome and chromosome 83.
+But they are still searching within these chromosomes for the specific genes or other components that contribute to sexual orientation.

 William Rice, the study’s lead author, said: